Tech-Tom1/Tech-Tom1/README.md

 - 👋 Hi, I’m @Tech-Tom1
-- 👀 I’m interested in website and app development, I'm also interested in machine learning
+- 👀 I’m interested in website and application development
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning ReactJS
 - 💞️ I’m looking to collaborate on simple to complex website projects
 - 📫 How to reach me ...
 Email: bamideled141@gmail.com